 I wrote the following introduction in 2008.
+I’m re-posting here, now with some minor edits.
 I can’t believe how much time has passed and that I never finished the new music that I was working on at the time… oh well at least I put some of the old music online…. maybe someday I’ll get back to working on that “new” stuff again or I may just post the pieces that now seem “good enough”, they are kinda cool as is, just very sparse and kinda childishly experimental.
 I’m not sure I will ever want to finish the others at this point, it might be better to just start from scratch if I ever record again.
 In the meantime I’m re-posting some stuff from my old blog and adding some new things here and there.

 After graduating from CalArts in 1988, Elizabeth traveled to Europe to work for Bob Marley friend and harmonica player, artist Lee Jaffe, who had a solo exhibit in Gothenberg, Sweden.
 Upon returning from Europe, Elizabeth moved to New Orleans, where she made a series of large drawings that were shown by the illustrious Clint Peltier.
 Clint passed away in 1998 (rest in peace, Clint).
 Elizabeth then moved to New York, where she hung out with several New Orleans expatriates in addition to New Yorkers.
 Before returning to Los Angeles in 1991, Elizabeth lived in Ventura, CA and created a highly visible outdoor large scale artwork.